nih-cfde/training-and-engagement/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md

 - [ ] adherence of tutorial format to style guide
 - [ ] functional links (inter and intra) - check the automated broken links check for clean build, suggest intra links if applicable
 - [ ] accessible hyperlink text - meaningful text hyperlinked instead of default click here

+The reviewer checklist will auto generated as a comment on any open PR to `dev` branch.
+The list will appear in the raw markdown format but will render as a checklist after the list is copied, pasted and submitted as a comment.
+This would allow each reviewer to have an independent checklist that can be updated as the review progresses.

 ### Review process